platform-42/Neo4J/README.md

 Don't worry, they are stored in `./env/graph.env` so that they can be used as environment variables.

-## LOGIN INTO AURA
-user: `diederick.de.buck@gmail.com`.
-password: `M8rioAndretti!`.

-When you go to query, the Graph interface doesn't show you a graph that you expect.
-Once you execute your query against the graph, the query is bounded and only then you see a correct representation of your paths within the graph.

 ## RUNNING GRAPH PROGRAM
 ```
 # pip3 install neo4j